echille/E.-Chille-Open-Lab-Notebook/_posts/2020-10-08-M-capitata-functional-annotation-pipeline.md

 The commands that I used are below, however, the script I used to execute this on bluewaves is available on my project [repository](https://github.com/echille/Montipora_OA_Development_Timeseries/blob/master/Scripts/IPS.sh).
 As input, InterProScan requires reference protein sequences.
 Below, I output the results to XML format, as it is the most data-rich output file and can be used as input into Blast2GO.

-*Note: Many fasta files willl use an asterisk to denote a STOP codon.
+*Note: Many fasta files will use an asterisk to denote a STOP codon.
 InterProScan does not accept special characters within the sequences, so I removed them prior to running the program using the code below:*

 ```
 cp Mcap.protein.fa ./Mcap.IPSprotein.fa